-Both the iPhone 14 and iPhone 15 are available at compelling prices on the refurbished market in 2026, which makes the choice between them genuinely interesting.
+Both the iPhone 14 and iPhone 15 are available at compelling prices on the refurbished market in 2026.
 The iPhone 15 brought Dynamic Island, a 48MP main camera, USB-C, and a brighter 2,000-nit display.
 The iPhone 14 still delivers excellent performance with the A15 Bionic chip and costs meaningfully less.
-Neither phone will let you down, and the question is where your money goes furthest.
+At current refurbished prices, the gap between them is often $50 to $100, which makes the decision genuinely interesting.
+Neither phone will let you down.
+The question is where your money goes furthest.

 Here is a thorough comparison of the iPhone 14 vs. the iPhone 15 to help you decide.